-Many guests stay here for the convenience of dining at Indian Accent, the Manor’s modern Indian restaurant run by internationally acclaimed chef Manish Mehrotra.
-But perhaps the best thing about the Manor is the scale.
+For nearly eight years, many guests stayed here for the convenience of dining at Indian Accent, the Manor’s modern Indian restaurant run by internationally acclaimed chef Manish Mehrotra.
+Today, the Manor restaurant hosts a series of culinary pop-ups, showcasing cuisines, chefs, and restaurants from around the globe.
+But perhaps best thing about the Manor is the scale.
 This 14-room luxury boutique hotel in the affluent, gated Friends Colony neighborhood actually does feel like a restful country home, with a solicitous, friendly, efficient staff and contemporary architecture within a walled, one-acre garden.
 The location is a bit out of the way, but courteous, professional, English-speaking drivers with encyclopedic knowledge of city sights and shopping are on hand to collect guests from the airport and the nearby train station.
 London-based designer Shirley Fujikawa’s room interiors—cherrywood paneling, polished green granite bathrooms, and furniture in brown and cream silk or olive leather create a Zen retreat after the sensory overload of New Delhi.
 Spa staff offer guests a free foot massage after an exceptionally long day’s travel or wait at the airport immigration line.